John Colville (Liberal politician)

 John Colville JP (Glasgow 3 July 1852 – Motherwell 22 August 1901) was a Scottish businessman and Liberal politician.

 Colville was born in Glasgow in 1852, and educated at Hamilton and Gartsherrie Academies.
 He was head of the firm of David Colville & Sons at Motherwell, iron and steel manufacturers.

 He was elected Provost of Motherwell in 1888, a position he held until 1895, and served as Commissioner of Supply, a justice of the peace and a county councillor of Lanarkshire.
 He was also president of Lanarkshire Christian Union.
 In 1895 Colville was elected a Liberal Member of Parliament (MP) for North-East Lanarkshire.
 He was re-elected with a larger majority in 1900 and served until his death the following year aged 49.

 Personal life

-He married on August 31, 1885, Christina Marshall Downie, who was an active temperance worker.
+On 31 August 1885 he married Christina Marshall Downie, who was an active temperance worker.

 His son John Colville was also a Member of Parliament, and Secretary of State for Scotland.
 He was created Baron Clydesmuir in 1948.